-ParkSense[®] can be active only when the shift lever is in REVERSE.
-If ParkSense[®] is enabled at this shift lever position, the system will remain active until the vehicle speed is increased to approximately 11 mph (18 km/h) or above.
-The system will become active again if the vehicle speed is decreased to speeds less than approximately 10 mph (16 km/h).
+ParkSense® can be active only when the shift lever is in REVERSE.
+If ParkSense® is enabled at this shift lever position, the system will remain active until the vehicle speed is increased to approximately 7 mph (11 km/h) or above.
+A display warning will appear in the EVIC indicating the vehicle is above ParkSense operating speed.
+The system will become active again if the vehicle speed is decreased to speeds less than approximately 6 mph (9 km/h).

-ParkSense[®] Sensors
+ParkSense® Sensors

-The four ParkSense[®] sensors, located in the rear fascia/ bumper, monitor the area behind the vehicle that is within the sensors' field of view.
-The sensors can detect obstacles from approximately 12 in (30 cm) up to 79 in (200 cm) from the rear fascia/bumper in the horizontal 3 direction, depending on the location, type and orientation of the obstacle.
+The four ParkSense® sensors, located in the rear fascia/ bumper, monitor the area behind the vehicle that is within the sensors' field of view.
+The sensors can detect obstacles from approximately 18 in (45 cm) up to 79 in (200 cm) from the rear fascia/bumper in the horizontal direction, depending on the location, type and orientation of the obstacle.

-ParkSense[®] Warning Display
+ParkSense® Warning Display